Good day, fellas!

 Materials:

-3 balls of Monaco or Cannon yarn (I used white, yellow and green colors)
+3 balls of Monaco or Cannon yarn (I used white, yellow

 2 yards of ribbon